Skip to Main Content

 Writing an Annotated Bibliography

-An annotated bibliography is an organized list of citations (sources such as books, articles, and other materials) relating to a specific topic where each citation is followed with a brief descriptive note or "annotation."
+An annotated bibliography is an organized list of source citations (such as books, articles, and other materials) relating to a specific topic where each citation is followed by an "annotation" about that source, usually in the form of a paragraph or two of discussion.
 The citations are formatted in a specific citation style, such as APA or MLA (your instructor should indicate the style they want you to use).
-The annotations in your bibliography can:
+Annotations consist of one or more elements as prescribed by the specific assignment:

-• demonstrate the book or article's relevance to your research
+• demonstrate the source's relevance to your research and/or

-• discuss the reliability or validity of the book or article's content
+• discuss the reliability of the content and/or

-Several excellent online tutorials are available to help you arrange, write and format your annotated bibliography.
+Several excellent online tutorials are available to help you arrange, write and format your annotated bibliography (see below).
 Refer to your assignment instructions (or your instructor) as to what exactly should be included in each annotation.

 Thanks to Susan Hollis for sharing information for this page.